Toasty8477/movie-night-voter/README.md

 Tracking movie votes using discord reactions is complicated so I decided to make it more complicated by writing a whole website.

 ## How?
 By just running the docker container anyone on your network can make an account and use all the features.
 Acces outside of your network requires more work.
 I **DO NOT** recommend forwarding ports on your router.
-Not only is this usualy not secure, I am also not a security expert by any means and this project is surely riddled with security holes.
+I am not a security expert by any means and this project likely has at least one security flaw